 A background check is necessary for potential Agape Home Volunteers.
 We do not offer court-mandated community service hours.
 Not all volunteer opportunities are available for volunteers under the age of 18.
 An adult must accompany a volunteer under the age of 18 during their volunteer service.

 Thank you for your desire to help the homeless!

 What do you do when you see someone holding up a sign that says, “Will Work for Food”?

 Do you roll down the window and give them money?
 Do you pretend you didn’t see them?
 Nobody likes to be confronted by the homeless — their needs often seem overwhelming — but we all want to treat them fairly and justly.

 Here are some simple guidelines to equip you to truly help the homeless people you meet:

-Another thing you can do to encourage them to go to the Mission is to hand them a service card:
+Another thing you can do to encourage them to go to the Mission is to hand them a referral card: